 Hotel cost savings include reducing compactor and bin weights, scheduling fewer trash pickups or debris boxes, and tax write-offs.
 The Fairmont’s various donations would have filled at least four 20-30-yard debris boxes.

 The good feeling engendered by the donations and the employees facilitating them cannot be measured, but is palpable and doing good works is contagious and sustainable.

-Jo Licata’s mantra is “make the connection, make the commitment, make it convenient” where donations are concerned.
+The mantra “make the Connection, make the Commitment, make it Convenient” where donations are concerned is key.
 Flowing from those three Cs are specific lessons we can all learn from:

 - Clear communication using pictures of what is available for donation, the location for pickup, and having contact persons on both sides of the arrangement are essential.

 - Doing what you say you are going to do carries a lot of weight on both sides of donation-recipient equation.

 - A goodness of fit between the donated materials and the potential reuser is helpful.
 Know the core business of the receiving organization.